dfkaye/where.js/README.md

 + `{ assert: assert }`
 + `{ expect: chai.expect }`
 + `{ assert: chai.assert }`

+*(Both mocha's should.js and chai's should.js add a `should` method to `Object.prototype`, brilliantly making every object assertable - except those, not surprisingly, created by the `Object.create()` method.)*

 ### The mocha `assert` browser tests in this repo rely on
 [assert.js](http://github.com/Jxck/assert)